Aussie ‘Maxim’ Model Natalie Roser Goes Entirely Topless, Titillates Her 1 Million Instagram Followers

 “Dazzling and very charming,” a second Instagram user quipped, trailed by a diamond emoji and an okay emoji.

 Natalie Roser has made headlines most recently for sharing her love for a certain American city.
-According to The Daily Mail, Roser was recently captured participating in a sun-drenched photo shoot in Miami, Florida — stunning all the while.
-Resting against a hammock — and being surrounded by white sand, palm trees, and some slight urban scenery — Natalie made it clear that she was appreciative of her high-profile and the places she had been blessed enough to visit.
+According to the Daily Mail, Roser was recently captured participating in a sun-drenched photo shoot in Miami, Florida — stunning all the while.
+Resting against a hammock — surrounded by white sand, palm trees, and some slight urban scenery — Natalie made it clear that she was appreciative of her high-profile and the places she had been blessed enough to visit.

 No matter whether she’s found on a beach in Florida, California, or in her native Australia — Natalie Roser continues to see her star rise, and her fame grow.